cardano-foundation/developer-portal/docs/operate-a-stake-pool/cardano-key-pairs.md

 `stake.vkey` - stake address public verification key file (not sensitive; may be shared publicly).

-`stake.skey` - stake address secret (private) signing key file and is sensitive.
-This private signing key file provides access to withdraw any rewards funds held in the stake address and also can be used to delegate the wallet to a pool.
-The stake.skey should also be guarded.
+`stake.skey` - It is a sensitive stake address secret (private) signing key file.
+This private signing key file gives you access to any awards cash held in the stake address, as well as the ability to delegate the wallet to a pool.
+It's also a good idea to keep an eye on the stake.skey.

-`payment.addr` - This is a Cardano wallet payment address and is typically generated using both a payment.vkey and a stake.vkey file as inputs.
-A payment address does not require staking key components if the relevant address will only be used to send and receive funds.
-Furthermore, a single payment.vkey can be combined with multiple unique stake.vkey files to create different payment addresses that can be staked separately
+`payment.addr` - This is a Cardano wallet payment address that is usually generated with the help of both a payment.vkey and a stake.
+As inputs, use the vkey file.
+If a payment address is merely going to be used to send and receive money, no crucial components need to be staked.
+In addition, there is a single payment.
+Multiple unique stake.vkey files can be coupled with vkey to establish different payment addresses that can be staked independently.

 `stake.addr` - stake address for a Cardano wallet and is generated using the stake.vkey file